-Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin.
-May be repeated for a total of 3 credits.
+Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the

 EDUC 310: Teaching English Language Learners

 This course will address theoretical and practical aspects of English language learners in the classroom.
 A variety of teaching strategies will be presented, along with ways to incorporate national and state standards into lesson planning and classroom activities.
 Socio-cultural issues of language and language acquisition will be covered.
 Formal and informal assessment procedures and current trends and issues will be explored.